 This week it's all about judging different AGS designs and it's tough!
 We will cover pre- treatment and post treatment (screening, sand filters, membrane filtration), design of buffer tanks, hydraulic aspects, biological parameters, aeration, sludge processing and sludge digestion.

 During this week, we will apply the details you learned in week 3 to make deeper comparisons of batch and continuous processes.
 We will deal with RWF/DWF (Rain Weather Flow/Dry Weather Flow) batch scheduling.
 You will also learn about operational aspects of the biological COD (Chemical Oxygen Demand), phosphate and nitrogen removal during the operating cycles of an aerobic granular sludge system and the basic control strategies for optimal conversions.
 We will use full scale field data to explain which biological processes occur in different circumstances.
-At the end of this week you will be able to size your own aerobic granular sludge system with a simple modelling sheet and compare it to a conventional activated sludge system.
+At the end of this week you will be able to size your own aerobic granular sludge system with a simple modelling.

-This is what you've been waiting for: customize an AGS installation for your own case!
+This is what you've been waiting for: customize an AGS installation!
 We will offer online excursions to the different AGS treatment plants and share the experiences of the operators, policy makers and innovators from water authorities already using this technology, and the companies building these reactors.
 We will also exchange knowledge and experience with the professionals from Royal HaskoningDHV and take a closer look at your own design.
-And as it's time to assess, you will write a short report about what you've learned in the past few weeks and how you can apply it to your own case.
+And as it's time to assess, you will write a short report about what you've learned in the past few weeks and how you can apply the knowledge to a full scale treatment plant design.

 - Homework questions at the end of each week